saeidamiri1/dat/_posts/2021-11-21-passwordless_ssh.md

 ---

 # Introduction
 We often use ssh (Secure SHELL) to connect server via terminal remotely.
-If you are tired  entering password to login the server, just do the following steps to enter passwordless
+If you are tired  entering password to login the server, just do the following steps to enter passwordless.

 ## Add server info to config file
-Open the ssh config file on your PC (PC)
+Open the ssh config file on your PC (ssh client)
 ```
 vim \$HOME/.ssh/config
 ```

-add a name, the server ip (hostname), and the user id on server to the config file:
+Add a name, the server ip (hostname), and the user id on server to the config file:
 ```
 Host server1
 HostName 8.8.8.8